 What is the difference between Botox® and fillers?

 Will undergoing an injectable treatment hurt?

 On a scale of 1-10, on average, the pain is about a 2 or a 3 but people may experience different levels of pain, depending on their own pain thresholds.
 However, most new filler products now contain a mixture of local anaesthetics meaning that the pain is considerably lower than that of previous filler treatments.
-If you do have a low pain threshold you can also ask for a numbing agent to be applied.
-The doctor or nurse will advise each step of the way as part of the consultation process.
+If you do have a low pain threshold, you can ask for a numbing agent to be applied.
+The doctor or nurse will advise each step of the way as part of your consultation process.

 Are injectable treatments expensive?